treeverse/lakeFS/design/open/uncomitted-gc.md

 #### Flow 1: Clean Run

 1. Listing namespace objects
-   1. Read all objects directly from object store (can be done in parallel using the partitions) -> `Store DF`
+   1. List all objects directly from object store (can be done in parallel using the partitions) -> `Store DF`
    2. Skip partitions that are newer than < TOKEN_EXPIRY_TIME >
 2. Listing of lakeFS repository uncommitted objects
    1. Mark uncommitted data